kosmikgirl/lit-scaffold-sass/docs/localization.md

 ### Building

-After the extraction and updating of the localization texts, the updates need to be built before they show up in the application.
-This is automatically run during the regular build process.
+After the extraction and updating of the localization texts, the updates are automatically run during the regular build process.

-This will generate files that are used to get the correct text for the correct set locale.
+This will generate files that are used to get the right text for each set locale.
+You can find these files in `src/data/i18n/locale/generated`.

-These files are saved in `src/data/i18n/locale/generated` and should not be changed manually because any changes will be overwritten whenever a new build is created.
+Do not make manual changes to them, as they will be overwritten whenever a new build is created.

-The automatically generated files are ignored and not pushed to the repository.
+This scaffold ignores the files inside the `generated` folder by default, so you will not be pushing them to the repository.